Presidents of the Republic of Texas, Sam

 long dream of annexation had finally become a reality.

-and Mirabeau Lamar stand in sharp contrast, both men made vital contributions
+Houston and Mirabeau Lamar stand in sharp contrast, both men

-persistence in gaining annexation secured the future for
+and his persistence in gaining annexation secured the future for

 More Texas | Texas